Samsung Dishwasher 4C Error Code: How to Fix It

 The Samsung Dishwasher 4C Error Code: Meaning, Causes, and Solutions

-The 4C or 4E error code on a Samsung dishwasher typically appears when there’s an issue with the water supply to the dishwasher.
-In this context, “4C or 4E” stands for “Water Supply Error.”
+In the context of “4C” or “4E,” it stands for “Water Supply Error.”
 This error is triggered when the dishwasher fails to reach the required water level within 60 seconds after water is initially supplied or when the flowmeter detects fewer than 10 water supply pulses within 20 seconds after water is supplied during either the wash or rinse cycle.

 What’s Causing the 4C on Your Samsung Dishwasher?